Glossary

 Conclusion

-Retention rate is a vital metric that shows how well your startup keeps customers over time.
-It impacts growth, revenue, and brand reputation.
-By measuring retention carefully and applying smart strategies, you can build a loyal user base.
+Retention rate is a vital product metric that shows how well your product keeps users engaged over time.
+It directly affects growth, revenue, and customer loyalty.
+Measuring retention accurately and understanding its drivers helps you improve your product and reduce churn.

 FAQs